Register a death

 - Certified copies of a death entry – available from the registrar and are generally referred to as ‘death certificates’.
 There is a fee charged for each certificate

-If you purchase death certificates at the time you register, you will pay £4 (£11 from 16 February 2019) for each certificate.
+If you purchase death certificates at the time you register, you will pay £11 for each certificate.
 These certificates may be required for banks, insurance companies, occupational pension schemes, Premium Bonds etc. It’s a good idea to consider how many certificates you may require before you attend to register the death.

 What if the death occurred outside of North East Lincolnshire?